aleksandr-ardanov/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.
+   sessions uses cookies which travels between server and user, unlike tokens stored on users side and not stored on the server
-2. What does `bcryptjs` do to help us store passwords in a secure manner?
+2. What does `bcryptjs` do to help us store passwords in a secure manner? it hashes passwords and makes them unreadable and secured until secret, rounds hidden
-3. How are unit tests different from integration and end-to-end testing?
+3. How are unit tests different from integration and end-to-end testing? unit tests check isolated parts of code, unlike integration tests check how parts of code interact with each other and end-to-end check full users experience
-4. How does _Test Driven Development_ change the way we write applications and tests?
+4. How does _Test Driven Development_ change the way we write applications and tests? it may help developer to understand what he need from the code and make it better